-In addition to the existing BNZ facility, as at 31 July 2017 the Group had loans from shareholders amounting to NZ\$9,468,000.
+In addition to the BNZ facility, at 31 January 2017 the Group had loans from shareholders amounting to NZ\$8,200,000.
 These shareholder loans are repayable on demand, and are therefore classified as current.
-The shareholder has confirmed the total carrying value of the loan will not be recalled in the period 12 months from signing the financial statements and under the term of the Naked agreement it will use commercially reasonable best efforts for the loans to be converted into equity immediately prior to the closing of the Merger.
+The shareholder has confirmed the remainder of the loan will not be recalled in the period 12 months from signing the financial statements.

-The Group is in the process of a merger with Naked Brand Group Inc ("Naked"), with shares of the merged entity expected to trade on the Nasdaq Exchange in the USA through a Foreign Issuer status via a registration that is planned for completion at a shareholders meeting on 27 April 2018.
+The Company is contemplating a merger with Naked Brand Group Inc ("Naked") on the Nasdaq Exchange in the USA through a Foreign Issuer status via a registration that is planned for completion by November - December 2017.

-Between September 2016 and July 2017, Bendon Limited issued an aggregate amount of US\$12,750,000 (NZ\$17,501,000) convertible loan notes with 15% interest.
-The convertible notes were subject to a conversion election date of 15 September 2017 and a maturity date of 30 September 2017.
-Conversion was at the noteholders option.
-If conversion did not occur the convertible notes were redeemable at maturity.
-The issuer could elect to redeem at any time prior to maturity.
-At the date of this report the holders of US\$11,750,000 (NZ\$16,128,000) convertible notes had converted into ordinary shares and US\$1,000,000 (NZ\$1,373,000) had agreed to redeem the notes.
-The terms of the redemption are currently being negotiated.
+Between September 2016 and January 2017, Bendon Limited issued an aggregate amount of USD\$12,000,000 (NZD\$16,474,465) convertible loan notes with 15% interest.
+The convertible notes are subject to a conversion election date of 15 September 2017 and a maturity date of 30 September 2017.
+Conversion is at the noteholders option.
+If conversion does not occur the convertible notes are redeemable at maturity.
+The issuer can elect to redeem at any time prior to maturity.
+At the date of this report the Company has obtained signed conversion documents for US\$11,000,000 (NZ\$15,250,000) of the US\$12,000,000 notes.
+The remaining noteholders are expected to convert prior to the maturity date and the Company and the noteholders are in the process of organising the drafting and execution of Conversion Deeds.